tai2/decor/README.md

 # Reviewing Template

 Since template is just a plain HTML, you can write and review it as you want.
-When contents are ommited, the default content included in `decor` is used.
+When contents are omitted, the default content included in `decor` is used.
 It's useful when you want to review your stylesheets but you don't need to define the whole element definitions in your template.

 # Reference